Posts

 Image

-Benjamin Christensen's "Haxan" While Robert J. Flaherty was inventing the documentary style structure with his 1922 film " Nanook of the North ," Benjamin Christensen was creating the 'essay film' in the same year with " Haxan ."
-Containing both a documentary-style story structure as well as dramatized narrative sequences, the film recounts the historical roots of superstitions surrounding witchcraft.
+Benjamin Christensen's "Haxan" While Robert J. Flaherty was inventing the documentary structure with his 1922 film " Nanook of the North ," Benjamin Christensen was creating the 'essay film' in the same year with " Haxan ."
+Containing both a documentary-style structure as well as dramatized narrative sequences, the film recounts the historical roots of superstitions surrounding witchcraft.
 Although the film was well received within its own country, many other countries, such as Germany, France, and the United States, banned the film because of its salacious depictions torture, nudity, sexual perversion, and anti-Catholicism.
 The film itself hints that the real demons of history are the church, not any sort of real actual witches or demons.
 However, in the later part of the 20th century, the film was rediscovered via restoration processes.
-Through this rediscovery, many film historians view it as Christensen's masterpiece, citing...
+Through this rediscovery, many film historians view it as Christensen's masterpiece, citing his combina...

 Nanook of the North (1922)